Support vector machines on the D-Wave quantum annealer: SVMs on a quantum annealer

-A simple measure to judge the classifier defined by the set of coefficients $\{\alpha_n\}$ would be the count of correct predictions divided by the size of the test set $|D^{(\mathrm{test})}|$.
-The resulting ratio is the \emph{classification accuracy}.
-However, in binary classification problems, accuracy is generally considered a bad measure for classifiers \cite{Provost1998AccuracyBadMeasure, Cortes2003AUROCvsErrorRate}, because a higher accuracy does not necessarily imply that the classifier is better.
-As a simple example, consider a dataset with 80\% negatives, where a trivial classifier returning always $-1$ would get an accuracy of 80\%, while being practically useless.
-In contrast, we are often interested in identifying good positives, at the cost of sometimes making an incorrect decision, or vice versa.
+A straightforward method to assess the performance of a classifier is to count the number of correct predictions, i.e., the number of true positives $\mathrm{TP}$ for which $\tilde t_n = t_n = 1$.
+Dividing this number by the total number of points $|D^{(\mathrm{test})}|$ yields the \emph{classification accuracy}.
+However, in binary classification problems, the accuracy is generally considered a bad measure \cite{Provost1998AccuracyBadMeasure, Cortes2003AUROCvsErrorRate}, because a higher accuracy does not necessarily imply that the classifier is better.
+As a simple example, consider a dataset with 80\% negatives.
+A trivial all-negative classifier, which always returns $-1$, would already achieve an accuracy of 80\%, even though it is practically useless.
+Instead, we are often interested in identifying good positives, especially if the dataset contains a lot of negatives.